Classes for Mom and Baby Around Atlanta

 Fun-filled classes include singing, dancing, movement and instrument play.
 Each class is 45 minutes long.
 Families receive a CD and songbook with a broad variety of sounds and activities designed to stimulate musical learning.
 You can enjoy classes for almost three years with all new music each session.
 Mixed-age classes allow siblings to enjoy class together.

-Infant classes, for ages 0-10 months, are are $160 for a 10-class session.
-They’re in a relaxed setting with a few songs and no big kids.
-Research suggests that the first 10 months are the most important time of all for a child’s music development.
+Infants are in a relaxed setting with a few songs and no big kids.
 You’ll learn how to engage in musical fun with your infant and promote a lifetime of musical enjoyment for your child.
 Participants in the infant class receive an Animal Tracks Infant CD and The Lullaby Collection CD.

 Elliot really enjoys songs with actions, so The Music Class was perfect.
 The kids in the class develop favorites that they like to sing and play along with.
 Elliot liked the play-along part of the class where he got to play with different musical instruments such as drums and different types of shakers.
 He also liked the “little puppy” song where we’d sing and play with blue egg shakers and substitute different animals for the little puppy.

 He was enthralled with the scarf dance using traditional Indian music.
-The classes use an ethnic song every week to expose kids to different languages and types of music.
-Ten-week session, $160, or four-week session, $90.
+The classes use songs from around the world every week to expose kids to different languages and types of music.

 Though Elliot and I only sampled five programs, there are many to choose from in metro Atlanta.
 Here’s a sampling: